Constructions of $t$-designs from weighing matrices and association schemes: Regular pairwise balanced designs

 In this subsection, we provide more examples of regular pairwise balanced designs obtained from strongly regular graphs of small order.
 The examples given here result from case-by-case computation and motivate further study of when regular pairwise balanced designs can be obtained from other combinatorial designs.

 A $v$-vertex graph $\Gamma$ with adjacency matrix $A$ is called \textbf{strongly regular} if

 for some integers $\kappa$, $a$, and $c$.
 The tuple $(v,\kappa,a,c)$ is referred to as the \textbf{parameters} of $\Gamma$.
-Strongly regular graphs are walk-regular and they correspond to symmetric $2$-class association schemes in the sense that $\{I,A,J-I-A\}$ forms such an association scheme where $A$ is the adjacency matrix of a strongly regular graph.
-Therefore, we have already seen that strongly regular graphs can be used to construct $1$-designs in Example~\ref{ex:1des} and PBIBDs in Example~\ref{ex:symassPBIBD1} and Example~\ref{ex:symassPBIBD2}.
+Strongly regular graphs correspond to symmetric $2$-class association schemes in the sense that $\{I,A,J-I-A\}$ forms such an association scheme where $A$ is the adjacency matrix of a strongly regular graph.
+Therefore, we have already seen that strongly regular graphs can be used to construct PBIBDs in Example~\ref{ex:symassPBIBD1} and Example~\ref{ex:symassPBIBD2}.
 Now, we show that regular pairwise balanced designs can also be obtained from strongly regular graphs.

 For $K\subset \{3,4,5\}$ and each $v$-vertex strongly regular graph with $v\leqslant 27$ with adjacency matrix $A$, we list all regular PBDs $([v], \mathfrak B)$ where